godspeedsystems/gs-documentation/docs/saarthi/features/custom-instructions.md

 * "When adding new features to websites, ensure they are responsive and accessible"

 :::tip Pro Tip: File-Based Team Standards
-When working in team environments, using the `.saarthi/rules/` directory structure (and potentially `.saarthi/rules-{modeSlug}/` directories for specific modes) under version control is the recommended way to standardize Roo's behavior across your team.
+When working in team environments, using the `.saarthi/rules/` directory structure (and potentially `.saarthi/rules-{modeSlug}/` directories for specific modes) under version control is the recommended way to standardize Saarthi's behavior across your team.
 This allows for better organization of multiple instruction files and ensures consistent code style, documentation practices, and development workflows.
-The older `.roorules` file method can still be used but offers less flexibility.
+The older `.saarthirules` file method can still be used but offers less flexibility.
 :::

 ## Combining with Custom Modes

-For advanced customization, combine with [Custom Modes](/features/custom-modes) to create specialized environments with specific tool access, file restrictions, and tailored instructions.
+For advanced customization, combine with [Custom Modes](custom-modes) to create specialized environments with specific tool access, file restrictions, and tailored instructions.